Footnotes

 If you use a footnote in a heading, you’ll likely find that the footnote index is wrong (either not incremented or out of order).
 That’s because headings (section titles and discrete headings) get converted out of document order for the purpose of generating IDs, populating up cross references, and eagerly resolving attribute references.

-One way to resolve this problem is to assign an explicit ID and reftext to any heading that contains a footnote.
+The only way to workaround this limitation is by assigning an explicit ID and reftext to any heading that contains a footnote.
 For example:

 See <<heading>>.